How To Use

 4. Browse Special Plant Lists

-Use the menu buttons to jump to Top 20 Popular Plants, Food Plants, Fruit Plants, Tree Plants, Indoor Plants, or the full database.
+Use the menu buttons to jump to Quick Sliders, Top 20 Popular Plants, Food Plants, Fruit Plants, Tree Plants, Indoor Plants, or the full database.

 5. Add Plant Photos